 Washing: Hand Washing

 Fill a kitchen or bathroom sink with cool or warm water and a little detergent.
-Let your delicates soak for 15-20 minutes and then rinse in clear water two to three times.
+Let your delicates soak for 15 to 20 minutes and then rinse in clear water two to three times.
 Hang dry.

 Drying: Hang or Flat Drying